-Dear Village of Warwick Residents,
+Dear Village of Warwick Water User,

-The Village of Warwick is blessed with significant and valuable water resources.
-As part of our water supply system the Village maintains three reservoirs and two wells.
+The Village of Warwick has significant and valuable water resources.
+The Village maintains three reservoirs and two wells.
 The reservoirs are fed by natural run-off, mountain streams and springs.
-The wells tap into a large aquifer which stretches from Memorial Park to points beyond the eastern boundary of the Village.
+The wells tap into a large aquifer which stretches from Memorial Park to points beyond the eastern boundary of the Village as far as Wickham Lake, a substantial recharge area.

-Each of the resources are connected to a purification plant, the reservoirs to the main water plant and Well #2 to a microfiltration system.
-The Village is beginning the rehabilitation of well number three which will include a new purification system.
+Each of the resources are connected to a purification system, the reservoirs to the Main Water Plant and Well #2 to a state of the art Microfiltration Plant.

 This year the Village will be engaged in two major projects, the redevelopment of Well #3 and the moving of the Maple Avenue Pump Station.
-Well #3 has been offline due to its direct connection to surface water.
+Well #3 has been offline for many years as it was found under the influence of surface water.
 Bringing the Well back online will allow for enhanced redundancy and drought resiliency.
 The move of the Maple Avenue Pump Station will allow for the redevelopment of the intersection of Colonial and Maple Avenue by the NY State Department of Transportation.
-Both projects have been awarded grants totaling \$1,850,000.
+Both projects have been awarded grants totaling \$1,210,000.